You hired 40 engineers.You're going slower

 Paying down debt frees 50% more engineer time.
 Most orgs never actually do it.

-McKinsey, "Breaking technical debt's vicious cycle to modernize your business," April 2023.
+McKinsey, "Breaking technical debt's vicious cycle," April 2023.

 Budget recovered from debt

-- -Hyrax works through security and code quality debt continuously - findings execute as PRs without sprint allocation
+- Hyrax works through security and code quality debt continuously - findings execute as PRs without sprint allocation

-- -Debt reduction is measurable: track finding volume, closure rate, and backlog trend week over week
+- Debt reduction is measurable: track finding volume, closure rate, and backlog trend week over week

-- -Every closed finding ships as a verified PR with the [Hyrax] prefix - a permanent, reviewable record as the team grows
+- Every closed finding ships as a verified PR with the [Hyrax] prefix - a permanent, reviewable record as the team grows

 Dev time returned to product

-- -Engineers review and merge Hyrax's PRs - they don't triage, research, or implement security fixes
+- Engineers review and merge Hyrax's PRs - they don't triage, research, or implement security fixes

-- -The 13.5-hour/week debt burden decreases as Hyrax's Scan and Fix workflows close what's accumulated
+- The 13.5-hour/week debt burden decreases as Hyrax's Scan and Fix workflows close what's accumulated

-- -New hires onboard into a codebase that Hyrax is actively cleaning - ramp time drops
+- New hires onboard into a codebase that Hyrax is actively cleaning - ramp time drops

-- -No rule authoring sprint, no pre-tuning phase - Hyrax starts executing from the first scan
+- No rule authoring sprint, no pre-tuning phase - Hyrax starts executing from the first scan

-- -Discovery profiles your codebase's conventions and updates the Agent Context as code evolves
+- Discovery profiles your codebase's conventions and updates the Agent Context as code evolves

 Where the velocity went.
+What Hyrax returns

-| Velocity drain | At 50 engineers | With Hyrax |
+| Velocity drain | At 50 engineers | Hyrax |

 |---|---|---|